hyperledger-labs/fabric-ansible-collection/docs/source/tasks/addadmincert.rst

 Updating the organization
 -------------------------

-The first step in this task is to update the organization's definition that is stored in the IBM Blockchain Platform console.
-It is important to keep the organization in the IBM Blockchain Platform console up to date, as this is used when performing various operational tasks, for example creating a new peer or ordering service node.
+The first step in this task is to update the organization's definition that is stored in the console.
+It is important to keep the organization in the console up to date, as this is used when performing various operational tasks, for example creating a new peer or ordering service node.

 Review the example playbook `01-update-organization.yml <https://github.com/IBM-Blockchain/ansible-collection/blob/main/examples/add-admin-cert/01-update-organization.yml>`_, then run it as follows: